Skip to main content

 The real B-1/B-2 timeline usually includes:

-• DS-160 completion and fee payment
+• DS-160 visa application completion and fee payment

 • interview appointment wait time (the biggest variable — ranges from under a month to nearly two years depending on the consular post)